 Comparative Table

-Basis | General Journal | General Ledger | ||
+Basis | General Journal | General Ledger |

-Definition | It refers to the book of accounts that record every business transaction in chronological order. | It refers to the book of accounts which contains the entries, classified based on affected account types, after being first posted into a general journal and then finally making its way into a general ledger. | ||
+Definition | It refers to the book of accounts that records every business transaction chronologically. | It refers to the book of accounts which contains the entries, classified based on affected account types, after being first posted into a general journal and finally making its way into a general ledger. |

-Entry Point | It is the first point of entry of any kind of business transaction to make it to the company’s book of accounts. | It is the second point of entry in accountancy for recording a transaction after it enters the accounting system through a general journal. | ||
+Entry Point | It is the first entry point of any business transaction to make it to the company's book of accounts. | It is the second entry point in accountancy for recording a transaction after it enters the accounting system through a general journal. |

-Entry Basis | Every entry is recorded based on chronological order. | Every entry is recorded based on affected account types. | ||
+Entry Basis | Every entry is recorded based on chronological order. | Every entry is recorded based on affected account types. |

-Accountancy System | It follows the concept of duality, i.e., every transaction recorded under the double-entry accounting system. | It also follows the concept of duality, i.e., every transaction recorded under the double entry accounting system. | ||
+Accountancy System | It follows the concept of duality, i.e., every transaction recorded under the double-entry accounting system. | It also follows the concept of duality, i.e., every transaction recorded under the double-entry accounting system. |

-Depreciation Expense: Debited as of December 31, 2018, for $1,000 Accumulated Depreciation: Credited as of December 31, 2018, for $1,000 |
+Example | Date: December 31, 2018 Debit to Depreciation Expense for $1,000 Credit to Accumulated Depreciation for $1,000 | Depreciation Expense: Debited as of December 31, 2018, for $1,000 Accumulated Depreciation: Credited as of December 31, 2018, for $1,000 |

 Applications